Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Introduction

 Our work has links to several recent developments.
 Most directly, a two-site version of the same model was treated approximately in Ref.~\cite{Altland_2024}, as we discuss further in Sec.~\ref{sec:overview}.
-More broadly, our approach builds on successes over the past decade in the study of random quantum circuits, which also use random matrices as building blocks to construct models with local couplings \cite{Fisher_Random_2023}.
+More broadly, our approach builds on successes over the past decade in the study of random quantum circuits, which also use random matrices as building blocks to construct models with local couplings \cite{NahumQuantumentanglement,vonKeyserlingk_2018,NahumSpreading,Potter_2022,Fisher_Random_2023}.
 We find characteristic scales for spectral correlations that have a similar but not identical dependence on system size to those identified previously in random Floquet quantum circuits \cite{Chan_PRX,Chan_PRL,Friedman_2019}.
 Separately, our calculations offer a microscopic point of comparison for effective field theories of spectral correlations in chaotic quantum many-body systems \cite{Winer_2022,Galitski_2022,altland2025pathintegralapproachquantum}, and we find several common features.

-Further, we note connections of our work to studies of energy transport in Sachdev-Ye-Kitaev chains \cite{Gu_SYKChain_2017,Swingle_2022}, in `Haar-Ising' chains \cite{Pollock_2025}, and to calculations of spectral correlations in two-site Floquet models \cite{Fritzsch_2024}.
+Models similar to the one we study, in the sense that random matrices are used to represent local interactions of a spatially extended system, have been examined previously from several perspectives, including the form of the density of states \cite{Keating_2015,Collins_2023}, and the validity of the eigenstate thermalisation hypothesis \cite{Sugimoto_2021}.
+In addition, theoretical simplifications have been discussed in the limit of large local Hilbert space dimension \cite{Laumann_2019}, and for random matrices that square to the identity \cite{Pollock_2025,Pollock2025b}.
+In the current paper, by restricting ourselves to the limit of weak intersite coupling, we believe we have been able to give a much more extensive treatment of energy transport and spectral correlations than has been attempted in these earlier studies.